 Using DBeaver & Liquibase to Easily Compare Databases in Your CI/CD Flow

-Liquibase and DBeaver have teamed up to give you the most advanced database comparison functions so you can stay ahead of the automation game making your life easier.
+Liquibase and DBeaver have teamed up to give you the most advanced database comparison functions to get ahead in the automation game making your life easier.

-Want to give it a shot?
+Want to try it out?
 Let me show you how you can do it for free!

-Here are the steps you can follow to install it and take it for a ride.
+Here are the steps to install it and take it for a ride.

 Install and Configure DBeaver Enterprise Edition

-Download DBeaver and select DBeaver EE.
-Once downloaded, install DBeaver EE.
+Download DBeaver and select DBeaver Enterprise, DBeaver Ultimate, or Team Edition.
+Once downloaded, install the selected software.

 Get a Free Trial of Liquibase Pro